-Asian lions live in prides, similar to those of the African lion, but these are smaller and include only two to five females each.
+Asian lions live in pride, similar to those of the African lion, but these are smaller and include only two to five females each.

-This is due to the fact that Asian lions prey on much smaller animals than their African counterparts, and therefore do not need large numbers to kill their prey cooperatively.
+This is due to the fact that they prey on much smaller animals than their African counterparts, and therefore do not need large numbers to kill their prey cooperatively.

 Deer, antelope, and boar form most of the Asian lion’s diet, all of which need less force to bring down and thus support a more diffuse population.
-The chital – a 50 kilogram spotted deer – makes up the majority of Asian lion kills at 45% of the total.
+The chital – a 50-kilogram spotted deer – makes up the majority of its kills at 45% of the total.
 A single lion can easily overpower a chital, lessening the need for pride cooperation further.

-Asian lions take domestic animals as well as wild, with several thousand kills occurring annually near the wildlife refuge.
+Asian lions take domestic animals as well as wild ones, with several thousand kills occurring annually near the wildlife refuge.

-The number of kills has declined since livestock was successfully shifted out of the Gir Forest, but remains problematic since it provides an incentive for poaching, trapping, and other harmful activities.
-Fortunately, resettlement and the removal of domestic animals has caused a dramatic population rebound in the Asian lions’ natural prey.
+The number of kills has declined since livestock was successfully shifted out of the Gir Forest but remains problematic since it provides an incentive for poaching, trapping, and other harmful activities.
+Fortunately, resettlement and the removal of domestic animals have caused a dramatic population rebound in the Asian lions’ natural prey.